 Yes, but most students aiming for competitive admissions use closer to 650 words for more depth.

-Do you have to use the Common App essay prompts?
+Do you have to use the official prompts?

 Yes.
-Students must choose from the official list, including the topic of their choice.
+Students must choose from the official list, which includes an open-topic option that accepts nearly any subject.

-Can you submit a written one that responds to a different prompt?
+Can you submit an essay written for a different prompt?

 Yes.
-The platform accepts this as long as it fits the common application word limit and tells a cohesive story.
+The open-topic option permits this, as long as the piece fits the Common App personal statement word limit 2025-2026 and tells a cohesive story.